Mimikkk/impl-plugin-obsidian-vaultsync/readme.md

 - Ensure devices are connected
 - Check firewall settings if connections are being blocked

+### Architecture

+- Plugin used by multiple Obsidian clients
+- Server hosted on a server (eg. the PC)

 ###### Reason
 I wanted to use Obsidian on my phone and my PC but I dislike the idea of private 'cloud' of any kind and shape.
 Why not use Git? - You could use it, but Git is not designed for large files like photos, videos, etc.